Category: Trip-planning

 Walk-Up at the Marina

 At most Baja destinations, you can arrange charters by walking the marina dock and talking to captains.
-This works best in the off-season or at smaller destinations.
+Works best in the off-season or at smaller destinations.
 In peak season at busy markets like Cabo, the best boats book up in advance and walk-up availability is limited to lower-quality operators.

 Red Flags: How to Identify a Bad Charter